LouisNguyen1409/CoinGhost/README.md

 ## Features

 - Automated cryptocurrency trading strategy based on news sentiment analysis
-- Utilizes GPT-4.1 (with alternative options for Gemma and Mistral models)
 - Fetches and analyzes latest news from Alpaca and Google News APIs
 - Provides buy/sell/hold recommendations with confidence scores
 - Backtesting capabilities using CCXT